sbalmt/xcheme/documents/directives.md

 > Expect a `T_BAR` token to produce a `BAR` node with an identity generated automatically.

-#### Skip directives
+## Skip directives

-The _skip_ directive is used to consume an input string without producing any directive output.
+The _skip_ directive is used to consume an input string without producing any output result.
 All the _skip_ directives have no identities or identifiers and therefore cannot be referenced.
+It performs in the lexer step and before everything, for multiple _skip_ directives, the second one performs after the first one and so on.

 Syntax: